History of the Seattle Mariners

 The Seattle Mariners are an American professional baseball team based in Seattle, Washington.
 Enfranchised in 1977, the Mariners are a member of the Western Division of Major League Baseball's American League.
-Safeco Field, now T-Mobile Park has been the Mariners' home ballpark since July 1999.
+Safeco Field, now named T-Mobile Park, has been the Mariners' home ballpark since July 1999.
 From their 1977 inception until June 1999, the club's home park was the Kingdome.

 1965–1976: Origins and formation

 Before being awarded a team in Major League Baseball, Seattle had been a staple of the Pacific Coast League minor league dating back to the late 19th century.
 The first attempt to land a major league team failed when a bid by William Daley to move the Cleveland Indians to Seattle in 1965 fell apart.
-In late 1967, Daley, by then having sold the Indians, led a consortium to win a franchise in the 1969 expansion.
+In late 1967, Daley, by then having sold the Indians, led a consortium to win a franchise in the 1969 expansion (said expansion was originally planned for 1971, but pressure by Missouri senator Stuart Symington led to the expansion taking place two years earlier than scheduled).
 That team became the Seattle Pilots.
-The Seattle Pilots, amidst a bevy of financial problems, were sold and relocated to Milwaukee for the 1970 season and became the Milwaukee Brewers.
+The Pilots, amidst a bevy of financial problems, were sold and relocated to Milwaukee after just one season in Seattle for the 1970 season and became the Milwaukee Brewers.